Accelerate Your Physician Engagement Efforts with These 6 Steps

 1. Promote effective communication between physicians & system leadership.

-While many hospital leaders can connect with their physicians during MEC or Medical Staff Meetings, these meetings follow a specific agenda required by medical staff bylaws.
-I prefer to create less formal hospital-physician interactions like a structured rounding program or physician engagement breakfast with my C-suite.
-These practices have helped my teams with physician engagement in more meaningful dialogue around quality, safety, physician satisfaction, and hospital service line development.
-In addition to improving communication and building trust, these exchanges have also helped me identify who my future medical staff leaders might be.
+Many hospital leaders connect with physicians during MEC or Medical Staff Meetings, but these follow a formal agenda.
+I prefer less formal interactions, such as structured rounding programs or physician engagement breakfasts with my C-suite.
+These practices foster meaningful conversations about quality, safety, physician satisfaction, and service line development.
+Additionally, they improve communication, build trust, and help me identify potential future medical staff leaders.

 2. Proactively address & provide solutions for the pain points physicians & their care teams are encountering within your organization.